 Mickey was a 3 step deal.
 Pretty easy, just wait for it to dry a few hours in between each step.
 You could do it all at the same time, but your black and red could get up in each others’ business.
 And the buttons would meld into the red and be even, instead of raised.
 But hey, no biggie if you’re short on time.

 Minnie was more complex for me.
 She’s got hair accessories to worry about.
 I just couldn’t decide what to do with her bow.
 But I did know that I wanted to make them as “floodwork.”

-The other great thing about “foodwork” is that you can set them half on and half off of your cookie.
-Like the turkey feet on this cookie.
+The other great thing about “floodwork” is that you can set them half on and half off of your cookie.
 Parts of Minnie’s bow would sag if I piped right onto the cookie.

 Now you have a custom decoration that you can put on your cookie/cake/carmel apple!

 About the Author: Ashleigh is the creative mom of three and blogger from Bee in Our Bonnet .
 Ashleigh spent a few years blogging on Somewhat Simple as our Baking Contributor.

 This post originally published on Somewhat Simple in April 2011